How Claim, Evidence, Reasoning Works with NGSS Standards

 Part of successfully instilling science and engineering mindsets into students is helping them to understand that the conclusions they come to at the end of a scientific experiment or an engineering design solution must be based not on hope, supposition, or clever rhetoric, but on objective evidence.

-This is where claim-evidence-reasoning (CER) comes in, a model in which students offer claims about their hypothesis or prototype, using the evidence available from their experiment or prototype testing to support their reasoning, just as a scientist or engineer would.
+This is where Claim, Evidence, Reasoning (CER) model comes in, a model in which students offer claims about their hypothesis or prototype, using the evidence available from their experiment or prototype testing to support their reasoning, just as a scientist or engineer would.

-Introducing Claim-Evidence-Reasoning to a Next Generation Science Classroom
+Introducing CER to a Next Generation Science Classroom

-To begin with, it’s important to understand that the Next Generation Science Standards require that students create, evaluate, and analyze simultaneously.
-This is made clear in the inclusion of the science and engineering practices as one of the three dimensions of the NGSS.
+To begin with, it’s important to understand that the Next Generation Science Standards require students to create, evaluate, and analyze simultaneously.
+This is made clear by including the science and engineering practices as one of the three dimensions of the NGSS.
+As a framework for hands-on science investigation, CER helps students lead this process every step of the way.

 The science and engineering practices

-In order to effectively work as scientists and engineers, students must develop these practices as skills or tools to extend their knowledge to solve problems and answer questions.
-Students need to be able to ask questions as a scientist would in a scientific context and define problems as an engineer would in an engineering context.
+In order to effectively work as scientists and engineers, students must develop the critical thinking skills needed to extend their current knowledge to solve problems and answer questions.
+Asking questions about science phenomena can feel overwhelming to students at first, and the CER method gives them simple steps to ask and answer these questions effectively – just like a scientist or engineer would.

 Students identify and solve problems.